 - Please do not submit a hyperlink to your transcript.
 Include the transcript in your email attachment.

 - Ensure that all attached files can be opened in common software packages such as Microsoft Word or Adobe Reader.

 - Please do not submit design portfolios as these will be ignored.

 - You do not need to submit reference letters.
 We will contact the references you provide if we select your application for further review.

-Applications will be accepted through March 2, 2015 and positions will be announced at the beginning of April.
+Applications will be accepted through March 17, 2017 and positions will be announced at the end of April.